neurodata/neurodata.io/content/about/agreements.md

 #### Daily Presence

-We agree to be at the lab several hours per day, any day that JHU is open, and respond to reasonable requests from other lab members within one working day, unless otherwise specified.
+Any day that JHU is open, unless otherwise specified, we agree to be physically at the lab or at least active online if concerns such as personal health do not permit in person activity.
 Our experience dictates that in person communication and happenstance meetings dramatically increase our productivity.
 At the same time, many of us need some time to think or write in quiet, often in isolation.
 Therefore, we have found that a balance of the two is optimal for everyone (so far).
 The particular distribution of time alone vs. with the team is idiosyncratic per person.
-To respect the individual with the goals of the team we each agree to:
+To respect the individual with the goals of the team we each agree:

+- to working 40 hours per week, approximately 50 weeks per year,
-- to be around the lab *many* working hours each day (approximately 10:30am to 6:30pm Eastern Time, Monday to Friday on all days JHU is open),
+- to conduct at least half of ones daily work during typical hours (approximately 10am to 6pm Eastern Time, Monday to Friday on all days JHU is open),
 - we respond to one another within one school day,
 - other hours/days, there is no expectation of responding to email/slack
 - while people are in the lab, we will not interrupt other people if their headphones are on (or they provide another indicator that they are working, we will not disturb them)